Caption

 Cooking Notes

 A great way to incorporate the healing benefits of sage is “Sage Butter.”
-With two ingredients and five minutes, you have an amazing herbal butter that’s wonderful on sweet potatoes, chicken, tossed vegetables, fried eggs, toast, popcorn, and whatever you wish!
+With two ingredients and 5 minutes, you have an amazing herbal butter that’s wonderful on sweet potatoes, chicken, tossed vegetables, fried eggs, toast, popcorn, and whatever you wish!

 In the video below, herbalist Patty Sanders shows us how to make sage butter—and also talks all about the healing benefits of sage.